bransterrock/app-evolve-ui/README.md

-# App Evolve UI Test
+# Responseive UI Test (Mobile & Web View Responsiveness)

 This repository was created to assess the creation of a **mobile** and **web** view in Flutter based off a Figma Design.